archittg/zenex2/README.md

 # What it actually does

-Edge AI detection — YOLO runs on the imagery and picks out whatever's relevant to the mission.
+# Edge AI detection
+YOLO runs on the imagery and picks out whatever's relevant to the mission.

+# Intelligence extraction
-Intelligence extraction — every detection gets turned into a compact metadata packet: object type, confidence, bounding box, location, timestamp, priority.
+Every detection gets turned into a compact metadata packet: object type, confidence, bounding box, location, timestamp, priority.

-Mission-aware priority engine — not everything that gets detected deserves to be sent.
+# Mission-aware priority engine
+Not everything that gets detected deserves to be sent.
 A wildfire and a cloud are not the same:

 Wildfire → CRITICAL → send it now

 Ship → HIGH → send it

 Building → LOW → can wait

 Cloud → discard, don't bother

+# Smart downlink
-Smart downlink — simulates the realistic constraints: limited bandwidth, transmission capacity, latency, and the ground station not always being available.
+Simulates the realistic constraints: limited bandwidth, transmission capacity, latency, and the ground station not always being available.

+# Resource-aware simulation
-Resource-aware simulation — also models battery, CPU, and storage limits, because a satellite running out of power mid-pass is a real thing.
+Also models battery, CPU, and storage limits, because a satellite running out of power mid-pass is a real thing.

+# Confidence-aware transmission
-Confidence-aware transmission — how much data actually gets sent depends on how sure the model is:
+How much data actually gets sent depends on how sure the model is:

-Above 90% confidence → just the metadata, that's enough 60–90% → metadata plus a thumbnail
+Above 90% confidence → just the metadata, that's enough

+60–90% → metadata plus a thumbnail

 Below 60% → metadata plus a cropped image, since we're less sure and want the ground team to be able to double check

+# Edge optimization
-Edge optimization — we also want to compare a normal FP32 model against an INT8-optimized one running through ONNX Runtime, to show this can realistically run on lightweight edge hardware, not just a beefy GPU.
+We also want to compare a normal FP32 model against an INT8-optimized one running through ONNX Runtime, to show this can realistically run on lightweight edge hardware, not just a beefy GPU.

-Architecture
+# Architecture
 Satellite Image
       ↓
 Image Ingestion